juliuscc/semantic-release-slack-bot/README.md

 $ npm install semantic-release-slack-bot -D
 ```

+## Requirements

+As per the new release of semantic-release library version 20, the library is requiring the use of Node v18, which we need to comply as well to use keep the repo updated with it's latest feature.
+More information can be found [here](https://github.com/semantic-release/semantic-release/releases/tag/v20.0.0).

 ## Slack App/Webhook Usage

 The corresponding slack app has to be installed in your slack workspace as well.
 Follow the instructions under [configuration](#configuration) for more information.